nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Shows a list of all persons in the HippoCamus' Contact List.

 Format: `list [-s SORT_ORDER]`
-* List out all contacts by default; does not alter the index position of each contact.
+* List out all contacts by default.
 * `-s` list out all contacts sorted according to `SORT_ORDER`.
 * Possible values of `SORT_ORDER`:
   * `asc`: ascending lexicographical order